Upright row: Contraindication

 shoulder impingement issues to avoid it.
 Abstaining from raising the bar above the chest line will help in avoiding injury or symptoms related to rotator cuff impingement.
 If pain arises, stop this exercise immediately, as it may be an indicator of a rotator cuff disorder.
-Substitutes include shoulder shrugs for upper trapezius development and lateral raises for lateral deltoids.
+Substitutes include high pulls and shoulder shrugs for upper trapezius development and lateral raises for lateral deltoids.